How To Score Your Target Account List For Best-fit Accounts

 Scoring Criteria

-Each company will have its method of account scoring depending on the nature of its business.
-The key thing is to develop a systematic framework that reflects your own best practice in identifying best fit accounts.
+Each company will have its method of account scoring, depending on the nature of its business.
+The key is to develop a systematic framework that reflects your best practice in identifying best fit accounts.

-What you will do is determine filters that will allow you to use data to prioritize or de-prioritize accounts.
+You will determine filters that will allow you to use data to prioritize or de-prioritize accounts.
 There are four criteria to use in this process:

 #1.
 Firmographics: